 In 2021, an estimated 247 million people in the world got sick from malaria, and 619,000* died, many of them children under five years.
 Sub-Saharan African countries carry a disproportionately high share of the global malaria burden-- 95% of all malaria cases and 96% of deaths.

-In 2001 an anonymous donor gave $100 million to the Bloomberg School to fund a state-of-the-art research facility that would mount a broad program of basic-science research to treat and control malaria, develop a vaccine and find new drug targets to prevent and cure this deadly disease.
+Since 2001 Bloomberg Philanthropies has given $125 million to the Bloomberg School to fund a state-of-the-art research facility that would mount a broad program of basic-science research to treat and control malaria, develop a vaccine and find new drug targets to prevent and cure this deadly disease.

 The Johns Hopkins Malaria Research Institute (JHMRI) started operations in the Bloomberg School's W. Harry Feinstone Department of Molecular Microbiology and Immunology in May 2001.
 The JHMRI was soon able to attract a critical mass of malaria experts from around the world.
 Together they are taking a multidisciplinary approach to understanding the Plasmodium parasite, the mosquito and the genes and proteins involved in the transmission of malaria.

-Learn more with our PDF presentation, Who's Who and What's at JHMRI.
+Learn more with our PDF slides, JHMRI Resources.